Should I Quit Homeschooling?

 Then I got over it.
 Maybe your kids will, too, AND maybe they won’t.

-When you add something new to your life be it a change in your job, new homeschooling schedule, a new pet or baby… anything “new” requires time to adjust.
+When you add something new to your life be it a change in your job, a new homeschooling schedule, a new pet or baby… anything “new” requires time to adjust.

 Give you and your family that “time”.
 And while you are all adjusting focus on what you can do to help your kids.